 All-new Intel Core processors with faster graphics.

 Fourth-generation Intel Core i5 and i7 processors — based on the groundbreaking Haswell ULT architecture — give MacBook Air the power you need to finish the task at hand.
 Whatever the task may be.
-The dual-core Intel Core i5 with Turbo Boost speeds up to 2.6GHz comes standard.
+The dual-core Intel Core i5 with Turbo Boost speeds up to 2.6GHz comes as standard.
 Or you can choose the optional dual-core Intel Core i7 processor for 1.7GHz of processing power and Turbo Boost speeds up to 3.3GHz.
-In addition, these new processors are much more power efficient, which means you’re able to do all the things you love to do on a computer for longer than ever — up to 9 hours between battery charges on the 11-inch MacBook Air and up to 12 hours on the 13-inch model.1 And with the Intel HD Graphics 5000 processor, you get up to 40 percent faster graphics performance.2 So when you’re trying to level up in your favorite game — or taking on other graphics-intensive tasks — things move more smoothly and with greater detail.
+In addition, these new processors are much more power efficient, which means you’re able to do all the things you love to do on a computer for longer than ever — up to 9 hours between battery charges on the 11-inch MacBook Air and up to 12 hours on the 13-inch model.1 And with the Intel HD Graphics 5000 processor, you get up to 40 per cent faster graphics performance.2 So when you’re trying to level up in your favourite game — or taking on other graphics-intensive tasks — things move more smoothly and with greater detail.

-MacBook Air features up to 8GB of superfast, power-efficient 1600MHz LPDDR3 memory.
+MacBook Air features up to 8GB of super-fast, power-efficient 1600MHz LPDDR3 memory.
 Combine that with powerful processors and faster flash storage and you get a notebook that can run more memory-intensive applications at the same time — without compromising performance.

 Faster flash storage.
 Up to 512GB.